Alex Call Player Props: Nationals vs. Phillies

 Alex Call At The Plate

-- Call has eight doubles, three home runs and 25 walks while hitting .209.
+- Call has eight doubles, three home runs and 26 walks while batting .206.

-- In 5.8% of his games this season, he has gone deep, and 1.4% of his trips to the plate.
+- He has hit a long ball in 5.7% of his games this year, and 1.4% of his plate appearances.

-- In 26.9% of his games this season, Call has driven in at least one run.
-In five of those games (9.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Call has driven home a run in 14 games this season (26.4%), including more than one RBI in 9.4% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 34.6% of his games this season, with more than one run scored in 9.6%.
+- He has scored in 18 of 53 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.